History of Sega in The Gulf

 |Official Sega distributor(s): Alesayi United (1992-1999), Red Entertainment Distribution (200x-2019), Geekay Distribution (2019-present)|

 It has been documented that Sega began distributing in the Gulf Area in 1992 when they entered into a partnership with the DOTTS Electronics Division.
 This company was related to the Alesayi United company.
 This company was also distributing NES consoles from Nintendo.
 The sale and advertising of the Sega Master System II console in the Arabian Peninsula began immediately.
 DOTTS has translated the instructions for the Master System into Arabic.
 It is worth noting that the second Master System model was promoted, which in the United Arab Emirates was in the PAL G system and in Saudi Arabia in the NTSC version.
 The games were in the European PAL system.
-Subsequently, the import of the Mega Drive II, which was quite a successful product in the region, but had to compete with counterfeits, as piracy was very rampant for every single console, appeared mainly in the Asian PAL version, although people could come across the European PAL version.
-The games were in the PAL European system and it's thought that some of them may have had translated manuals by DOTTS into Arabic.
+Subsequently, the import of the Mega Drive II, which was quite a successful product in the region, but had to compete with counterfeits, as piracy was very rampant for every single console.
 Regarding the piracy of games and consoles, the level of the effectiveness of the piracy varied throughout countries: for example in the United Arab Emirates they were nearly non-existent, however in worse countries they were easier to find than official games and consoles.

-There was a change in who was distributing Sega around the middle of 1995.
+There was a change in who was distributing Sega around 1994.
 That was because Alesayi Group of Saudi Arabia which was the parent of DOTTS put the Alesayi United games company in charge whose duty replaced DOTTS, which used to distribute games from Saudi Arabia.
-This new company, while maintaining ties with the Alesayi Group, was headquartered in UAE, however most operations were still handled from Saudi Arabia.
+The Mega Drive II, which was previously distributed along with the Master System by DOTTS, both had continued distribution by the newly established firm.
+This new company, while maintaining ties with the Alesayi Group, was headquartered and operated from the UAE.
+Unlike in most regions, the Mega Drive II was actually released officially in both the PAL and Asian formats, but all the known games were distributed in their European versions.
+The practice of importing hardware from the SEGA offices located in Japan and England, however was officially endorsed.
 Game Gear was then released (unknown specification but games were in European PAL).
 Apparently it was introduced only after Alesayi took over distribution.
-The first CD consoles in the region were the Sega Mega CD II and Neo Geo CD, but they were not very successful.
+The first CD consoles in the region were Sega Mega CD II, presumably released here in the PAL European format by Alesayi United and Neo Geo CD, however they were not very successful.
 The Mega Drive 32X was also released in the Gulf in Asian PAL system.
 From that moment on, the Alesayi United logo began to appear on the boxes more often then DOTTS logo and the switch started to take effect.
 Around 1996, Sega Saturn started the fight with Sony PlayStation.
-Meanwhile, the Mega Drive was still very popular, so the Alesayi Group decided to continue selling it in order to still make money, as the Sega Saturn proved to be a hopeless case.
-The company kept selling Mega Drive II until 1999.
-This console could still be found in stores by the end of the decade, and of course bootlegs were there to stay and they also continued to sell.
+Meanwhile, the Mega Drive was still very popular, so the Alesayi Group decided to continue selling it in order to still make money.
+This console could still be found in stores by the end of the decade.
+As bootlegs were continued to sell, they began to cater for the low income families of this region, along with the famiclones that were available in bulk in some regions.
 Sega Saturn consoles were likely in the PAL system in this region and the games as well, moreover this console is known to have performed very poorly and thats why in 1999 Alesayi Group ceased sales and ended their cooperation with Sega.
-This left Sega with nobody to deal with the new Dreamcast console, and therefore this console was not officially released here.

-Games that were sold by Alesayi after the end of DOTTS are identified by a round white sticker had company logo and a short message that reads : BEWARE OF IMITATION.
+Some games that were imported by Alesayi after the end of DOTTS are identified by a round white sticker had company logo and a short message that reads : BEWARE OF IMITATION.
 This is probably nod to the catastrophe that plagued this region.

 In this region Sega had competitors:

-Sony: Around March 1996, Sony PlayStation was released in this region by the Modern Electronics company.
+Sony: Around June 1996, the PlayStation was released in Saudi Arabia by the Modern Electronics company and until end of the year to other countries of the region by Sony Gulf.
 In the end, this console had beaten the Sega Saturn (and Nintendo 64) by a huge margin.
 Regarding this distributor they have been known to take action for pirated games to push their PAL consoles and games unlike the other distributors who instead chose to ignore this problem.

 Neo Geo CD: The Neo Geo CD was distributed by Haley Electronics from Saudi Arabia around 1995.
 This company had many branches around the country where people could have brought this console and its games.